SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver11.md

 C.S.S.1: I know what I'm doing.
 I've got eyes, haven't I?

-H.A.: <font color=grey>*(interrupting)*</font> Er... excuse me, sir.
-I'm so sorry to remind you that you are all wearing microphones, so not only I but also all the students in the auditorium can hear what you say...

-<font color=grey>*(C.S.S.1 & C.S.S.2 slowly turning around to look at each other, very nervous and not knowing what to do next.
-BGM: very very embarrassed)*</font>

-<font color=grey>*(pause for two seconds)*</font>

-C.S.S.2: Er... <font color=grey>*(whispering to C.S.S.1, but still loud enough for the audience to hear)*</font> Tod, do you remember what we were talking about?
-I forgot my script!
-Our playwrights write so many lines for me!

-C.S.S.1: Ah.
-We were talking about the suit.
-You said this genteleman is a little difficult for size.
+<font color=grey>*(C.S.S.1 attends to H.A. again, this time more flippantly)*</font>

-H.A.: Well, it'll do for the time being.
-I'll take it.
-Oh, er...
-If you don't mind I'd....
-I'd like to open an account and settle with you in a month.
-You see, I, er..., don't happen to have any small change.
+H.A.: I'd like to open an account and settle with you in a month.
+You see <font color=grey>*(slowly but confidently)*</font>, I don't happen to have any small change.

-C.S.S.2: <font color=grey>*(very enigmatically and with utter disdain)*</font> Ha, I suppose a gentlman like you can only be expected to carry large change.
+C.S.S.2: <font color=grey>*(sarcastically)*</font> Ha, I suppose a gentlman like you can only be expected to carry large change.

 H.A.: 'Cause I've only got a bank note.
-One million pounds. <font color=grey>*(very enigmatically)*</font> YOU CAN CHARGE IT, can't you?
+One million pounds. <font color=grey>*(very enigmatically, shows C.S.S.2 the bank note)*</font> YOU CAN CHARGE IT, can't you?

-<font color=grey>*(C.S.S.1 & C.S.S.2 slowly turning around to look at each other, again very nervous and not knowing what to do next.
-BGM: very very embarrassed)*</font>
+<font color=grey>*(C.S.S.1 & C.S.S.2 slowly turning around to look at each other, again very nervous and not knowing what to do next. </font> <font color=green>BGM: very very embarrassed)*</font>

-C.S.S.1: <font color=grey>*(very embarrassing)*</font> Er...
+C.S.S.1: <font color=grey>*(very embarrassed)*</font> Er...
 I'm sorry, sir.
 Allow me to go get our manager over.

 <font color=grey>*(C.S.S.1 moving to the other side of the stage, then C.S.S.1 and C.S.M going back)*</font>

 N: Tod reports the situation to the manager.

 C.S.M: <font color=grey>*(as if seeing a piece of gold)*</font> Would it be the one I saw in the papers on Wednesday or was it Thursday?
 Oh, I remember thinking that never would I be blessed with the feel of such a note as this. <font color=grey>*(suddenly loudly and angrily, to C.S.S.1)*</font> You idiot, Tod!
 A born idiot!
 Bring the gentleman into this part of the shop! <font color=grey>*(very adulatorily and politely)*</font> You'd think we never had dealing with millionaires.
 Oh!
-Take off this jacket, sir, it only fit for the dustbin <font color=grey>*(H.A. taking off his jacket)*</font>. <font color=grey>*(suddenly loudly and angrily to C.S.S.1)*</font> Hey you stupid donkey!
-Get Jack, Arthur and William.
-Be quick! <font color=grey>*(C.S.S.1 running off the stage, suddenly very very sycophantly and politely)*</font> Allow me sir.
-Er... this way, sir.
+Take off this jacket, sir, it only fit for the dustbin <font color=grey>*(H.A. taking off his jacket)*</font>.

 <font color=grey>*(C.S.S.2 showing Henry his second costume in this play, which he will put on later)*</font>

 C.S.M: Yes.
-Yes. <font color=grey>*(obsequiously)*</font> First thing in the morning, we shall start to make for you.
+Yes. <font color=grey>*(obsequiously, speaking at a very fast pace)*</font> First thing in the morning, we shall start to make for you.
 You'll be needing a morning suit, a dress suit, something for opera.
 You'll never get through the season without them.
 Thirty suits is the very minimum.
 Now what about a cycling suit, Mr. Adams?
 Cycling is all the rage nowadays.
 Then of course...

-H.A.: No, no, no. I don't need so many suits.
-And I can't give you all those orders 'cause you'd have to wait indefinitely for payment.

-C.S.M: <font color=grey>*(acting surprise)*</font> Indefinitely!
-A weak word.
-Eternally, Mr. Adams!
-It's our pride and glory to see a man of your eminence properly attired for the season.
-To skimp it would be inconvenient to you and harmful to me.
-Ah!
-Your suit will be ready for you in the morning...

 H.A.: That's fine.
-I'll just get back into these now.
+For the time being I only need a proper suit.

 C.S.M: <font color=grey>*(very horrored)*</font> No!
 Oh dear, oh dear, the humiliation!

-H.A.: Still, I suppose there's no alternative.
+<font color=grey>*(long period of 'tumult')*</font>

 C.S.M: Your address, Mr. Adams?